oddy-boop/Edusync-git/src/supabase/rls_policies.md

 ## IMPORTANT: Prerequisite - Run This SQL First

 Before applying the policies below, you **must** run the following SQL code in your Supabase SQL Editor.
-This creates the necessary tables, helper functions, and database triggers that your policies rely on.
+This creates the necessary tables and helper functions that your policies rely on.

 Go to `Database` -> `SQL Editor` -> `New query` in your Supabase project dashboard, paste the entire code block below, and click `RUN`.